Podiatrist near Thornleigh

 2. Diagnosis

-After completing the assessment, we use the gathered information to provide a diagnosis.
-Further x-rays, ultrasound, or MRI may be necessary to clarify your condition.
+Upon completing the assessment, we utilise this information to deliver a diagnosis.
+Additional x-rays, ultrasound, or MRI might be needed to further understand your condition.

 3. Treatment

-Your podiatrist will determine a tailored treatment plan based on your particular condition, lifestyle and treatment goals.
+Your podiatrist will develop an individualised treatment plan based on your specific condition, lifestyle, and treatment goals.

 An Introduction to Podiatry